When Dream and Day Unite: Recording and songwriting

+Promotion and impact

-With the relatively warm reception of their original demos, the band expected their debut album to be received with much fanfare and buzz, but the album went largely unnoticed by the music industry, and eventually led to Mechanic/MCA cutting their contract ties with the band, resulting in a small club tour for the album exclusively in the New York area.
+With the relatively warm reception of their original demos, the band expected their debut album to be received with much fanfare and buzz, but the album went largely unnoticed by the music industry, and eventually led to Mechanic/MCA cutting their contract ties with the band, resulting in a small club tour for the album exclusively in the New York area, since no label-backed tours happened.
 They also produced two promotional singles, "Status Seeker" and "Afterlife", whose remixes and single edits for radio were done by Terry Brown of Rush production fame.

-Due to tensions within the band and creative differences, Dominici was fired from the band, and they were without a lead singer until late 1990.
+The commercial failure of their very first attempt at becoming professionals and the lack of support from the label impacted them negatively and nearly brought the band to an end.
+Tensions within the group and creative differences culminated with Dominici being fired, and they were without a lead singer until late 1990.
+As Petrucci describes, they were then "just an instrumental band without a record label, without a singer, and wondering if this was ever going to happen".
+After several singer auditions, they picked James LaBrie and started writing music for their next album Images and Words.

 15th anniversary performance

 On the 15th anniversary of the album, the band performed it in its entirety in Los Angeles.
-Furthermore, during two additional songs in the encore, special guests Dominici and Derek Sherinian (both now former Dream Theater members) performed along with the rest of the band; however, original keyboardist Kevin Moore did not appear.
+Furthermore, during two additional songs in the encore, special guests Dominici and Derek Sherinian (both then former Dream Theater members) performed along with the rest of the band; original keyboardist Kevin Moore did not appear.
 The entire performance was recorded live and first released on CD and DVD under the title When Dream and Day Reunite through Portnoy's independent label YtseJam Records and later reissued officially via InsideOut as part of Dream Theater's Lost Not Forgotten Archives series.
 The album also featured a live version of "Metropolis—Part I", which was originally from the band's 1992 album Images and Words, and a performance of a B-side from Awake called "To Live Forever", both originally written shortly after the release of When Dream and Day Unite, and played live on the tour for the album.